 From 15 May to 15 November 1855 took place under the aegis of Napoleon III.
 (1808-1873) the World's Fair held in Paris.
 The main exhibition site was temporarily built between Champs-Elysées and the Seine.
 The Monarch commissioned the Libourne Chamber of Commerce (Gironde) to prepare "a complete list of classified Bordeaux reds as well as our great white wines" in preparation for this event.
 The Chamber of Commerce was unable to agree on a rating system because of diverging interests and delegated responsibility to the "Syndicat des courtiers de commerce de Bordeaux" (Association of Wine Brokers).
 A classification for wines was nothing fundamentally new, because similar rank orders exist unofficially for a long time.
 There are a total of over 25 different systems known before the year 1855.

-The brokers had only little time available, but still managed a list within a short time.
-This was not based on tastings, but took into account primarily the retail prices of the last hundred years.
+The brokers were under enormous pressure and had only little time available, but still managed a list within a short time.
+This was not based on current tastings, but took into account primarily the sales prices of the last hundred years.
 This criterion simply said that the most expensive wines are also the best.
 However, rankings were also included in the decision, the Alexander Henderson (1780-1863), the later US President Thomas Jefferson (1743-1826) and Cyrus Redding (1785-1870).
-In addition, the brokers still considered the reputation of the houses and the then acquis.
+In addition, the brokers still considered the reputation of the houses and the former acquis.
 Summa sumarum presents the classification as a long-term view, so that individual fluctuations such as single bad vintages or poorer qualities due to changes in ownership have only negligible weight.

 Red wines 1855 (Médoc and a Graves wine)